aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/xamlflowsaveoptions/imagesfolderalias/_index.md

 ---
 title: XamlFlowSaveOptions.ImagesFolderAlias
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the name of the folder used to construct image URIs written into an XAML document.
-Default is an empty string.
+Default is an empty string in C#
 type: docs
 weight: 40
 url: /net/aspose.words.saving/xamlflowsaveoptions/imagesfolderalias/